The best sales to shop today: Casper, Stasher, Samsung and more | CNN Underscored

 Galaxy Buds 2 ($124.99, originally $149.99; woot.com)

 Today, we’re seeing a first-time price drop for the Galaxy Buds 2 on Woot!, marking the popular earbuds down by $25.
-When we tried the Galaxy Buds 2, we were impressed by the overall sound quality, how long they last on charge and how comfortable they felt in our ears.
-They’re comparable in quality to the more-expensive Galaxy Buds Pro, and they’re definitely the most stylish earbuds we’ve seen for Android users, especially when you opt for lavender.
+When we tried the Galaxy Buds 2, we were impressed by the overall sound quality, how long they last on a charge and how comfortable they felt in our ears.
+They’re comparable in quality to the more expensive Galaxy Buds Pro, and they’re definitely the most stylish earbuds we’ve seen for Android users, especially when you opt for the lavender color.
 Be sure to shop while supplies last, because this rare deal will last for one day only or until all items sell out.

 Cricut Maker ($249, originally $399; amazon.com)

 Crafters, rejoice!
-A pair of the cult-favorite Cricut cutting machines is on sale now f.
+A pair of the cult-favorite Cricut cutting machines is on sale now.
 The Cricut Maker is the ultimate arts and crafts tool, and right now it’s the lowest price we’ve seen at $249.
 That’s right: Save $150 on the extremely versatile machine that can cut hundreds of different materials, making home craft projects like face masks or games for the kids a breeze.

 Kindle Paperwhite ($79.99, originally $129.99; amazon.com)